Georges Bataille: The "accursed share"

-La Part maudite is a book written by Bataille between 1946 and 1949, when it was published by Les Éditions de Minuit.
-It was translated into English and published in 1991, with the title The Accursed Share.
+The "accursed share" is an economic concept Bataille introduced in his book La Part maudite published in 1949 by Les Éditions de Minuit.
+The book was translated into English and published in 1991, with the title The Accursed Share.
 It presents a new economic theory, which Bataille calls "general economy," as distinct from the "restricted" economic perspective of most economic theory.
 Thus, in the theoretical introduction, Bataille writes the following:

 I will simply state, without waiting further, that the extension of economic growth itself requires the overturning of economic principles—the overturning of the ethics that grounds them.
 Changing from the perspectives of restrictive economy to those of general economy actually accomplishes a Copernican transformation: a reversal of thinking—and of ethics.
 If a part of wealth (subject to a rough estimate) is doomed to destruction or at least to unproductive use without any possible profit, it is logical, even inescapable, to surrender commodities without return.
 Henceforth, leaving aside pure and simple dissipation, analogous to the construction of the Pyramids, the possibility of pursuing growth is itself subordinated to giving: The industrial development of the entire world demands of Americans that they lucidly grasp the necessity, for an economy such as theirs, of having a margin of profitless operations.
 An immense industrial network cannot be managed in the same way that one changes a tire… It expresses a circuit of cosmic energy on which it depends, which it cannot limit, and whose laws it cannot ignore without consequences.
 Woe to those who, to the very end, insist on regulating the movement that exceeds them with the narrow mind of the mechanic who changes a tire.